tushar-sharma/tushar-sharma.github.io/_posts/2023-01-29-daily-logs.md

 ## Guinea Pig food

 I stopped at Petsmart today to buy pellets for piggies.
-Those little cute bastards are pooping dumpster.
-They eat pellets in the morning, vegtables in the night.
-Not to forget continous supply of hay.
-They are high maintance.
+Those little cute bastards are pooping volcanoes.
+They even poop in their sleep.
+It's one of the worst thing owning a guinea pig.

 ## Brussel Sprouts